It's bittersweet: Nagarjuna on 'Brahmastra' success and failure of son Chaitanya's 'Laal Singh...' | Entertainment

 - India

-In a family of four actors, there are a lot of ''bittersweet moments'' every year, says veteran star Nagarjuna, who is basking in the success of ''Brahmastra: Part One Shiva'' that comes a month after his son Naga Chaitanya's Hindi debut in ''Laal Singh Chaddha''.
+In a family of four actors, there are a lot of ''bittersweet moments'' every year says veteran star Nagarjuna, who is basking in the success of ''Brahmastra: Part One Shiva'' comes a month after his son Naga Chaitanya's Hindi debut in ''Laal Singh Chaddha''.

 As a father, Nagarjuna said he wished ''Laal Singh Chaddha'', starring Aamir Khan in the title role, had also fared better.